-The Graduate Theological Union has been on the frontline of religious collaboration since 1962.
+The Graduate Theological Union has been on the of religious collaboration since 1962.
 Acclaimed as "the consortium that really works," the GTU's success is represented in the uniqueness of its program initiatives and the vitality of its environment where students and faculty from different religious backgrounds learn and work together.

-The interreligious consortium consists of eight schools of theology representing the Roman Catholic and Protestant traditions, centers of Jewish, Buddhist, Islamic, and Orthodox studies, and five research centers and affiliates.
+The consortium consists of eight schools of theology representing the Roman Catholic and Protestant traditions, centers of Jewish, Buddhist, Islamic, and Orthodox studies, and five research centers and affiliates.
 The GTU works collaboratively with the University of California, Berkeley, and is the home of the Flora Lamson Hewlett Library, one of the most comprehensive theological libraries in the country.

 The mission of the GTU is

 Our graduates are both rigorous thinkers and passionate doers.
 They have long taught at eminent universities and seminaries, ministered to a broad range of congregations, and have crossed borders of all sorts - cultural, economic, religious, and political - to serve our world.